kb2784/IndraABM/model_generator/README.md

 The more dense of the tress, the easier and faster the fire spread.
  Finally, the `BURNED_OUT` tree will become `NEW_GROWTH”`and return to `HEALTHY”`state.

+ There are also factors that effect a forest fire.
+Some of which include:
+    * Wind Speed
+    * Wind Direction

 ### Schelling's Segregation Model:
 It has 7 inputs:  `GRID_HEIGHT`, `GRID_WIDTH`, `THE_DENSITY_OF_BLUE_AGENT`, `THE_DENSITY_OF_RED_AGENT`,`THE_TOLERANCE_OF_AGENTS` , `THE_STANDARS_DEVIDATION_OF_AGENTS`,`THE_SIZE_OF_AGENT_NEIGHBORHOOD`